Mozart and smallpox: Mozart's case of smallpox

 Wolfgang was complaining of his eyes.
 I noticed his head was warm, that his cheeks were hot and very red, but that his hands were cold as ice.
 Moreover, his pulse was not right.
 So we gave him some black powder and put him to bed.
 During the night he was rather restless and in the morning he still had the dry fever.

 A frightening symptom of Wolfgang's illness, not made explicit in Leopold's letter, was an inability to see.
 In a letter written much later (1800), his sister Nannerl reported:

 He caught the smallpox, which made him so ill that he could see nothing for nine days and had to spare his eyes for several weeks after his recovery.

 Although blindness was indeed a common result of smallpox, ophthalmologist Richard H. C. Zegers suggests that Mozart's symptoms did not represent actual blindness, but rather resulted from the pustular rash of the disease affecting his eyelids.

 By 10 November, Wolfgang was feeling better, but then Nannerl also contracted smallpox, and was ill for three weeks.
 The Mozart children were thereafter safe from the disease, which confers immunity on its survivors.
 According to Leopold, both children were pitted in the locations of the former pustules, but neither seriously.

 During his recovery, Wolfgang, who needed to spare his eyes, spent the time learning card tricks and fencing.

 With both children's illness to contend with, the Mozarts spent a total of four months away from Vienna.
-They eventually returned there and were received in the Imperial court on 19 January, 1768.
+They eventually returned there and were received in the Imperial court on 19 January 1768.
 The Empress, who had by now lost three children to smallpox, conversed with Frau Mozart about the disease.

 The remainder of the trip was not especially successful.
 Leopold apparently misinterpreted a chance remark of the Emperor as a firm invitation for Wolfgang to compose an opera; this resulted in Wolfgang writing La finta semplice.
 However, the opera went unperformed in Vienna; the singers and musicians did not like it, and intrigues prevented the work from reaching the stage.
-La finta semplice eventually was premiered in Salzburg, following the Mozarts' return there on 5 January 1769.
+La finta semplice was eventually premiered in Salzburg, following the Mozarts' return there on 5 January 1769.